hed-standard/hed-standard.github.io/schema-browser-documentation.md

+This documentation explains what goes into the HTML HED schema browser (display_hed.html).
+This is meant as a reference point for future maintainance.

 # Load the HTML page locally

-For development, it would be easier to be able to view the [display_hed.html](http://www.hedtags.org/display_hed.html) page locally.
+For development, it would be convenient to be able to view the [display_hed.html](http://www.hedtags.org/display_hed.html) page locally.
 You'll need to have a local web server running.
 Here's how to set up a local server:  https://gist.github.com/jgravois/5e73b56fa7756fd00b89.
 Once your server is up, clone the [Github repository](https://github.com/hed-standard/hed-standard.github.io) into your server's root folder.
 Then you should be able to access the display file using

 http://localhost/hed-standard.github.io/schema_browser/display_hed.html